 - Encourage open communication and collaboration among team members.

 - Provide proper training and support to help team members adapt to new roles and responsibilities.

-- Establish clear goals and priorities for each sprint.
+- Establish clear goals and priorities for each iteration.

 - Foster a culture of continuous improvement and adaptability.